NiklasRosenstein/discord-gmusic-bot/README.md

 ## Installation

 You need to register a Discord bot and turn it into a "bot user".
+The bot requires the following permissions: https://discordapi.com/permissions.html#70274048

 1. Clone this repository
 2. Copy the `config.json.template` to a file named `config.json` and fill in the Discord token
 3. Run `docker-compose up -d`

+If you disable "Embed Links" on the bot's main channel (so that Discord does not automatically generate embeds for pasted links), you need to give it a role that grants these embed permissions specifically to the bot.

 ## Usage